-Be sure to take the prescribed antibiotics as directed to help prevent infection.
+You MAY be prescribed an antibiotic to take post-operatively.
+Please take as directed to help prevent infection.